Jon-Burr/RDFAnalysis/doxygen/markdown/Scheduler.md

 Lower cost actions will be scheduled earlier than higher cost actions.
 This can be used to fine-tune the output schedule.
 Normally this will not be too necessary.

-@subsection Scheduler_Auditors Auditors

-Auditors allow direct inspection of the computations being performed.
-They use the RDFAnalysis::IAuditor interface which allows inspecting the entire computational graph, and inserting extra operations before and after scheduled actions.
-Currently two auditors are defined: The RDFAnalysis::GraphDrawer which creates a graphviz represention of the entire computational graph and the RDFAnalysis::DebugPrinter that inserts print outs to stdout before and after each action.
-The [DebugPrinter](@ref RDFAnalysis::DebugPrinter) is useful because otherwise it can be extremely hard to pinpoint where in a computational graph a crash is coming from when just using RDFAnalysis::Node or ROOT::RDataFrame.

 @subsection Scheduler_FilterSatisfaction Filter Satisfaction